Shaga-Matula/guitar-licks/README.md

         - Guitar Licks ---- no errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fshaga-matula.github.io%2Fguitar-licks%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

 ### Wave Testing
-  - Getting very bad contrast from backround image on main landing page.
+  - Issue :- Getting very bad contrast from backround image on main landing page.
 I converted the backround image to black and white and gave it a backround of black.
-  - On Syllabus page there were over 30 contrast errors, again it was the background color needed changing to black.
+  - Issue :- On Syllabus page there were over 30 contrast errors, again it was the background color needed changing to black.
-  - There is one warning that will not go away as I have made the logo into a link and its complaining about nav bar link as a duplicate (long time figuring out that).
+  - Issue :- There is one warning that will not go away as I have made the logo into a link and its complaining about nav bar link as a duplicate (long time figuring out that).

   <figure>
   <img src="assets/images/wave-landing.png" width=100>